-Once you have grasped the key skills of change ringing, there are more complicated patterns of methods to learn and also variations to existing ones you know.
+Once you have grasped the key skills of change ringing, there are more complicated patterns or methods to learn and also variations of the ones you already know.
 There is a world of opportunity to learn new things, and using the clever approach bell ringers have to memorise the pattern it is not even too difficult!

-At Level 4, you and your Teacher will decide whether to go down the Doubles or Minor pathway.
-They are very similar but are usually based on local circumstances.
-The Doubles pathway focuses on method patterns run on 5 bells and the Minor pathway focuses on method patterns run on 6 bells.
+At Level 4, you and your teacher will decide whether to go down the Doubles or Minor pathway.
+They are very similar but are usually based on your local band and what it normally rings.
+The Doubles pathway focuses on method patterns run on 5 bells whilst the Minor pathway focuses on method patterns run on 6 bells.

-Activities to build skills include ringing inside to Bastow Minimus / Doubles and varieties of Bob Doubles.
+Activities to build skills include ringing inside to Bastow Minimus and Doubles and varieties of Bob Doubles.
 Plain courses and touches of Plain Bob or Grandsire can be used with different starts.

-Activities to build skills include ringing inside to Bastow Minimus / Minor.
-Plain courses and touches of Little / Plain Bob Minor can be used as well as Trebling to Bob Minor.
+Activities to build skills include ringing inside to Bastow Minimus and Minor.
+Plain courses and touches of Little and Plain Bob Minor can be used as well as Trebling to Bob Minor.